 short enough to stay readable.

-Because in a real project, the problem is not only to produce code.
-The problem is to produce code that moves in the right direction.
+Because in a real project, the challenge is not just producing code.
+The challenge is producing code that moves in the right direction.

 Conclusion

-/goal becomes truly powerful when you stop seeing it as just another command.
+/goal becomes truly useful when you stop seeing it as just another command.

-In the end, /goal mostly works as a permanent product direction.
+In the end, /goal works best as a permanent product direction.

-And this is probably where AI workflows become the most interesting: when you no longer ask AI only to execute tasks, but to build within a clear direction.
+And that is probably where AI workflows become the most interesting: when we stop asking AI only to execute tasks, and start asking it to build within a clear direction.